The Fires of Ra - Act II (Continued)

 - With the exhaust fouled up on the boat, the steamer goes off course, taking a tributary that leads them into some nearby rapids.

 - The fight continues with some of the thugs until they are finally dispatched with fisticuffs and gunplay.

 - Kash leaps across some rocks to catch back up with the steamer.

 - The Jungle Queen starts approaching a waterfall at the end of the rapids.

 - Olivia keeps her balance and goes to help fix the faulty engine.
 She puts on goggles to deal with the plumes of black smoke, then sees the pipe that needs to be fixed.

 As they pull over to a clearing on the shore, they find two boats (a barge and a steamer) already docked.
-Joe says that he thinks they were left by a group of Colombians who had last been seen heading this way some days ago.
+Alex says that he thinks they were left by a group of Colombians who had last been seen heading this way some days ago.

-Joe stays on board the steamer, fixing what damage was done to his boat.
+Alex stays on board the steamer, fixing what damage was done to his boat.
 The Knights walk into the jungle clearing and head up some clear paths that have been hacked through the thick foliage.
 As they are progressing, they begin to see some fetishes dangling from the branches.
 Taking a closer look at one, William figures out that they are shrunken heads!